 - In airports, look for yogurt, salad, grilled chicken, plain hamburgers, and other gluten-free standbys at the airport.

-- There are many restaurants that may not have gluten-free options on their menu but can provide something if asked.
-If you are traveling to a foreign country, print out your gluten-free needs in the language of the foreign country that you are traveling to.
-This will help convey to them the kinds of food you need, and help them better cater to your needs.
+- There are many restaurants that may not have gluten-free options on their menu, but can provide something if asked.
+If you are traveling to a foreign country, print out your gluten-free needs in the language of the foreign country you are traveling to.
+This will help them convey the kinds of food you need, and help them better cater to your needs.